KelvinLi2020/P_wiki/Hello-program.md

 (in progress)

+The "Hello" program shows how to write and compile programs using multiple files.

 ## `Timer` machine

 We begin by showing the code for a simple `Timer` machine which represents an abstraction of a basic OS timer.